fschpp/CabledocDesktop/README.md

 **Broadcast cable and infrastructure management software.**

-CableDoc is a desktop application for documenting and analyzing the cabling and signal flow of a real broadcast/AV facility (fully digital video, aging analog audio chain).
-It manages the physical infrastructure — equipment, connectors, cables, connections, racks, frames, slots, patch bays (`patcheras`), routing matrices, and signal entities — and layers impact analysis, risk scoring, and fault diagnosis on top of it.
+CableDoc is a desktop application for documenting and analyzing the cabling and signal flow of a real broadcast/AV facility (digital and analog video and audio chain).
+It manages the physical infrastructure — equipment, connectors, cables, connections, racks, frames, slots, patch bays, routing matrices, and signal entities — and layers impact analysis, risk scoring, and fault diagnosis on top of it.

 Development is driven by real cases found during on-site cabling surveys,